Skip to main content

 7. Visa information can be found in Additional Resources.
 If accepted, students will receive an acceptance letter for Visa purposes.

-9. The USMLE Step 2 exam is a requirement to apply for a Psychiatric elective.
-It is suggested that you provide this when applying for other electives as well.
+9. The USMLE Step 2 exam is a requirement to apply for a Psychiatric clinical elective.
+However, it is suggested that you provide this when applying for other clinical electives as well.
+Please do not provide Step 1 scores as these are not necessary.

 10. You must provide an up-to-date CV with a picture.

-12. The deadline to submit an application is 3 months before the start date of the elective in which you are applying.
+13. The deadline to submit an application is 3 months before the start date of the clinical elective in which you are applying.
 This is to allow for proper review and preparation of your application by both the Global Health Deans and the requested department.
-All applications must be received with the required information (see checklist) before they will be reviewed.
-Be assured that you will receive an acceptance/denial email no less than a month prior to the start date of the elective.
+All applications must be received with the required information (see checklist) or the application will be rejected.
+Be assured that you will receive an acceptance/denial email no less than a month prior to the start date of the clinical elective.
 Please be aware that we do not reconsider after denial.